Posts Tagged ‘Teen Therapy’

 Read MoreParenting with Insight: Facts About Teen Depression and How You Can Help

-Absentmindedly and unintentionally, you step into the bathroom to put up some freshly folded towels just as your daughter exits the shower.
+Mechanism Behind Self Injury Absentmindedly and unintentionally, you step into the bathroom to put up some freshly folded towels just as your daughter exits the shower.
 Her eyes widen.
 She quickly wraps the towel around herself.
 But you’ve already seen what she’s trying to conceal. – Scars and partially healed wounds.
-You freeze and stare at her, unsure about…
+You freeze and stare…

 Read MoreTeen OCD and PANDAS: Is There a Connection Between the Two?